getslash/slash/doc/configuration.rst

 Customization Files
 ~~~~~~~~~~~~~~~~~~~

-There are several locations in which you can store files that are to be executed by Slash when it runs.
+There are several locations in which you can store files that are to be automatically executed by Slash when it runs.
 These files can contain code that overrides configuration values:

 **slashrc file**
   If the file ``~/.slash/slashrc`` (See :ref:`conf.run.user_customization_file_path`) exists, it is loaded and executed as a regular Python file by Slash on startup.